 Keyman is created by SIL International.
 You can learn more about SIL International on the SIL International web site.

-I wrote the first versions of the flagship product, Keyman, as a teenager while living in Laos, in between home schooling and riding my bicycle around town fixing NGO computers.
+I wrote the first versions of Keyman, as a teenager while living in Laos, in between home schooling and riding my bicycle around town fixing NGO computers.
 After moving to Tasmania for University, where I completed a Bachelor of Computing degree, I worked with my wife for a year in Papua New Guinea as a volunteer with Australian Volunteers International.
-I continued part-time development of Keyman during and after University and started working full time on Tavultesoft's suite of Keyman projects in 2005.
+I continued part-time development of Keyman during and after University and started working full time on the full suite of Keyman projects in 2005.

-Outside work I still ride my bike and enjoy bushwalking in Tasmania's wilderness.
-We have two daughters and one son, and currently live in the foothills of Mount Wellington.
-I can speak, to some degree, Lao, Thai, Tok Pisin and Khmer, and used to speak French as a child.
+Outside work I still ride my bike.
+We have two daughters and one son and now live in Phnom Penh, Cambodia, where I am leading the Keyman team within SIL.
+I can speak, read, and write, to varying degrees, Khmer, Lao, Thai and Tok Pisin, and used to speak French as a child.

 My name is Makara.
 I have just graduated with an MA in Linguistics.
 The topic of my thesis was about how to convert Khmer words into IPA.
 It was a really fun project to do because I got to incorporate my limited knowledge in coding into the making of the tool with the help of my advisor, and contribute to Khmer language research.
 I love to explore new technological things and that is why I am now here to help and learn from the Keyman team.